THE NECESSARY EQUIPMENT

 5. Hammer the seams

 Flatten the seams with a smoothing tool or a joiner's/rivet hammer.
-If the coaster is curved, it will be easier to use a smoothing tool.
+If the coaster is convex, it will be easier to use a smoothing tool.

 6. Work the slices

-Work the edges of the coaster.
-Sand with an abrasive sponge, apply tokonole and smooth with a smoothing tool.
+Work on the edges of the coaster.
+Sand with an abrasive sponge, apply Tokonole and smooth with a smoothing tool.

 ![]() |